SpencerTinnin/e621dl/README.md

 - Download and install [the latest release of Python 3](https://www.python.org/downloads/release/python-3).
     - Make sure you check ":ballot_box_with_check: Add to PATH" on Windows during installation.
-- Open admin command line and type `pip install requests`
+- Open admin command line and type `pip install requests colorama`
 - Download [the latest *source* release of **e621dl**](https://github.com/lurkbbs/e621dl/releases).
     - Decompress the archive into any directory you would like.